n1nj4sec/pupy/README.md

 If some of you want to participate to pupy development, don't hesitate !
 All help is greatly appreciated and I will review every pull request.
 This project is a [personal development](https://en.wikipedia.org/wiki/Personal_development), please respect its philosophy and don't use it for evil purposes!

+##special thanks
+Special thanks to all contributors that helps me improve pupy and make it an even better tool ! :)